A Subscription Model for Prescription Drugs

-Health policymakers across the U.S. and around the globe have explored a Netflix-like subscription model for prescription drugs crucial for public health.
-Under this “Netflix model,” a government entity agrees to pay a fixed subscription fee to a pharmaceutical manufacturer for an unlimited supply of a prescription drug for a targeted population over a contract horizon.
-In this paper, we analyze a healthcare provider’s delivery decisions for a community under subscription agreement for drug administration.
-Administering prescription drugs requires the delivery of both products and services.
-In a public-health setting in which service delivery is commonly contracted out using a capitation system (e.g., a prison), the subscription-based model additionally contracts out product delivery, leading to a situation in which the administration of the drug is subject to a global budget cap.
+Several states in the U.S. have piloted a type of subscription model for prescription drugs, under which a state pays a fixed amount to a pharmaceutical manufacturer for a targeted population (e.g., inmates) over a contract horizon.
+We analyze the implications of executing the subscription model by characterizing a healthcare provider’s drug-administering decisions, which entails delivering both services and products.
+In a public-health setting in which service delivery is commonly contracted out using a capitation system, the subscription model additionally contracts out product delivery, meaning drug-administering decisions are subject to a global budget cap.
 Thus, pressures to minimize costs can lead to the rationing of care despite the promise of unlimited drug supply.
-We characterize the provider’s optimal delivery decisions in the presence of an intertemporal tradeoff due to the evolution of the target population’s health states.
-We show increasing the subscription fee does not change the propensity for rationing of caring.
-Next, we analyze a case in which the provider faces multiple objectives (e.g., maximizing the number of cured patients and minimizing the number of deaths) subject to a budget constraint and develop a novel approach to characterize the efficient frontier.
-Remarkably, we show such an efficient frontier can be achieved through a variety of performance-based incentive schemes complementing the contracting approach.
+We characterize the provider’s cost-minimizing decisions and show increasing the capped amount does not change the propensity for rationing.
+To induce the provider away from a singular focus on cost minimization, we analyze a case in which the provider faces two objectives — maximizing cures and minimizing mortality — subject to a budget constraint.
+We develop a novel approach that determines the efficient frontier of this bi-objective problem in a polynomial time; our approach entails converting the bi-objective problem into a tri-objective problem, which is then decomposed into multiple subproblems.
+The efficient frontier captures trade-offs resulting from the provider’s actions.
+In addition, and importantly, we show the efficient frontier can be attained through a variety of performance-based incentive schemes.

 JEL Classification: I11, C61, H42